aiweizeng/microscopy/README.md

 The detected GEMs are tracked in MATLAB, and kept only if they are longer than 15 time points.
 Then the MSD is calculated and diffusion coefficient calculated by MSD(t) = 4Dt^alpha https://tinevez.github.io/msdanalyzer/

-NB: you need to make sure you have curve fitting toolbox in your MATLAB In the same folder as the MATLAB file, you need these files:
+NB: you need to make sure you have curve fitting toolbox installed in your MATLAB.

+In the same folder as the MATLAB file, you need these files:
 - msdanalyzer.m - function to calculate MSD
 - track2.m - function to create tracks